 Aviva Investors launched in 2008.
 The new company combined the Group’s asset management businesses worldwide.
 This brought together 1,100 employees in 15 countries under one brand.
-A key constituent was Morley, which began as Geoffrey Morley and Partners in 1971.
+A key constituent was Morley, which began as Geoffrey Morley and Partners.
 It was acquired by Commercial Union in 1990 and relaunched as Morley Fund Management in 1999.

 Norwich Union becomes Aviva

 Norwich Union completed its planned name change to Aviva on 1 June 2009.
 The rebranding in the UK was a key part of the Group's strategy to unite all its businesses behind the fourth most valuable insurance brand in the world.
 The Group already traded as Aviva in most of its 28 markets across Europe, North America, and Asia Pacific.

 Aviva was listed on the New York Stock Exchange on 20 October 2009.
 This reflected the fact that more than 20% of its shareholders were in the United States.

 Transcript for video 5 years of Street to School UK

 Aviva Street to School, our global community development initiative, was launched in 2009.
 The programme’s aims were to improve the lives of thousands of street children and young people around the world by helping them get off the streets and into education and training.
 When the initiative came to an end in December 2014, it had improved the lives of more than 872,000 children in 17 countries.
 Aviva continues to advocate on behalf of street children through our work with the Consortium for Street Children, and the UN.